 - a person with income exceeding $200,000 for the past two years, and a reasonable expectation of making that again this year

-- a trust with assets in excess of $5 million
+- a trust, LLC, or family office with assets in excess of $5 million

 Canada has very similar requirements, except that an individual must have both the income and net worth requirements.